A canker sore in the throat can be painful. However, home remedies, such as sucking an ice cube or using a saltwater gargle, may provide relief.

 Medication can ease pain and reduce swelling, which can help encourage a canker sore to heal more quickly.

-People can look for OTC gels and creams that contain an anti-inflammatory or pain relief agent and apply these directly to the ulcer.
+People can look for over-the-counter (OTC) gels and creams that contain an anti-inflammatory or pain relief agent and apply these directly to the ulcer.
 Some gels coat the canker sore to form a protective barrier that stops further irritation.

 It can be difficult to reach a canker sore in the throat.
 Mouthwash can be a more effective way of reducing pain, swelling, and the risk of infection.
-A medicated or antimicrobial mouthwash is likely to be best.
+A medicated or antimicrobial mouthwash may help, though alcohol-based mouthwash may sting.

-Various canker sore treatments are available for purchase online.
-Anyone who is unsure what to try can speak to a pharmacist or doctor before purchasing medicine to treat canker sores.
+A person can speak with a pharmacist or doctor before purchasing OTC medication to treat canker sores.

 After a canker sore appears, the pain should start to ease within a few days.
-A minor canker sore should heal and disappear completely within a week.
+A minor canker sore should heal and disappear completely within 1 week.

 It can take up to 4 weeks for major canker sores to heal, and they may leave a scar.

 Some people are prone to canker sores and may get them multiple times.
-It is common for a person to get a canker sore between three and six times per year.
+It is common for a person to get a canker sore between 3 and 6 times per year.

 Sometimes, teeth or gum problems can increase the risk of canker sores.
 A dentist can examine the mouth and suggest possible treatments.